 When choosing a location to get your food photographed, prefer a room awash with natural light.
 Taking photos under natural light is one of the first must do.
 Never use your built-in camera flash!
 This would add unwanted light artefacts & a reflection that does not belong on the plate.
 Move around the plate (or the product) to find the best source of light.
 Don’t feel obliged to take photos in one location or your kitchen.
 Avoid cramped areas, try taking photos from various multiple angles.
 Some dishes look much better from above, or from a 45-degree angle, or from the side – If the food has been placed directly onto the table or a flat surface or on a slate.
 It’s better to try all sorts of angles and shooting positions so that you can pick your favourite image later.

 Minimise the clutter on the table.
 Do not add props for the sake of adding props.
 If a spoon, checked napkin or shabby chic wooden background doesn’t add to the photo, it will distract the viewer from your plate of food.
 It is sometimes better to hire a stylist to add to the scenery with professional ideas.
 But that will cost you money.
 You must focus on what is most important, and it is your photography subject.
 Just keep it simple.

-My name is Jean-Luc Benazet, I have been a Cambridge wedding photographer for over 20 years.
-I love to capture relaxed storytelling wedding photography, and people having a good time.
-Book my services today!
+My name is Jean-Luc Benazet, I have been a Cambridge photographer for over 20 years.
+I love to capture relaxed portrait & wedding photography.
+Contact me today!

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.